 Bill is a nationally recognized award-winning writer.
 He is currently working on his second book, Sanity is Overrated.
 He is an occasional guest columnist in the Tampa Bay Times and wrote for the Tampa Tribune during its years of publication.

 He and his wife have been married since 1988 and live in Odessa.
-Their twenty-six year-old daughter is a graduate of University of Florida and works at Johns Hopkins.
-They have three cats adopted from the side of the road.
+Their thirty year-old daughter is a graduate of University of Florida and works at Johns Hopkins All Children's Hospital.
+They have two cats adopted from the side of the road.